CumulusDS/github-vulnerable-repos/README.md

         GHSA-6c8f-qphg-qjgp      LOW Validation Bypass in kind-of
         GHSA-p9pc-299p-vxgp      LOW Prototype Pollution in yargs-parser
         GHSA-w7rc-rwvf-8q5r      LOW The `size` option isn't honored after following a redirect in node-fetch

+app-api-gateway
+        Vulnerability alerts are disabled
 ```

-The GraphQL API does expose whether vulnerability alerts are actually enabled.
+The application reports on any repositories that have an open vulnerability alert or have alerting disabled.
+Archived repos are not reported.

 You can enable vulnerability alerts
 across your organization on the [Configure security and analysis features] page.

 [GitHub personal access token]: https://github.com/settings/tokens